-- 16. The cost of delivering the properties detailed in this report will be funded from the approved Empty Homes Capital Programme 2021/22.
-It is not envisaged that all the CPOs listed in this report will be made in this financial year as properties may be brought back in to use by owners prior to making the CPO or properties may be bought by agreement. - 17.
+- 18. The cost of delivering the properties detailed in this report will be funded from the approved Empty Homes Capital Programme 2022/23.
+It is not envisaged that all the CPOs listed in this report will be made in this financial year as properties may be brought back in to use by owners prior to making the CPO or properties may be bought by agreement. - 19.
 The majority of the cost associated with the programme are made up of two elements, buying the property and the renovation cost.
-We can reasonably assume, given past experience, that the selling prices for the properties above would vary from between £55,000 to around £150,000 once renovated.
-We can also assume that we would need to spend around £35,000 renovating each of the properties. - 18.
-Throughout this financial year properties will be chosen from the list above, as well as any other approved lists later in the year, that will ensure that the entire budget for 2021/22 is committed by year end. - 19.
+We can reasonably assume, given past experience, that the selling prices for the properties above would vary from between £65,000 to around £150,000 once renovated.
+We can also assume that we would need to spend around £42,000 renovating each of the properties (maybe as much as £50,000 in one or two cases). - 20.
+Throughout this financial year properties will be chosen from the list above.
+Any properties not selected this year will be placed in next year's programme and use the associated budget. - 21.
 Any receipts generated from the sale of properties will be recycled back into the programme to enable the purchase and renovation of more problem properties.